-A few weeks after your portrait session, you will be invited back to the studio for your Selection and Ordering Appointment.
+A few weeks after your portrait session, I’ll invite you back to the studio for your Selection and Ordering Appointment.
 This is where everything we’ve worked on comes to life!
 We make it fun with treats, a slideshow, an album mock-up, and wall art arrangements.
-My process makes it easy to get your favorite images displayed in your home, so you can enjoy them every day without having to do all the hard work.
+My process makes it easy to display your favorite images in your home, so you can enjoy them every day without having to do all the hard work.

 Do you have a Welcome Guide or Prep Guide to help us know what to expect for our session?

 Yes, I have both.
-Contact me and I’ll send you the Welcome Guide to get started.
+Contact me and I’ll send you the Welcome Guide to start.

 Do you have availability for my due date?